muffpy/unibuddy_exercise/README.md

 3. Update `src/message/.resolver.ts` to add new mutations and queries for GraphQL API requests.
 4. Update GraphQL schema to include these mutations and queries.
 5. (maybe) Update coversation websocket to emit real-time events when tags are added or removed from messages
-6. (maybe; see next question) Implement tag suggestions for autocomplete by fetching popular tags from db.
+6. (maybe) Implement tag suggestions for autocomplete by fetching popular tags from db.

-### What problems you might encounter

-- normalising tag format to avoid duplication and difficulty in searching: remove whitespace, special charcaters, uppercase
-- autosuggest/autocomplete tag creation
-- cache hot tags
-- access control on tag addition, modification, and deletion
-- use a relational database

 ### How you would go about testing
 1. Unit Tests